 6. Semantic models make a resurgence

-Traditional big BI products introduced the notion of semantic models - data models that aimed to provide a centralized, unified, logical, business-oriented abstraction over physical data sources, which serve as a single source of truth for business metrics.
+Traditional big business intelligence products introduced the notion of semantic models - data models that aimed to provide a centralized, unified, logical, business-oriented abstraction over physical data sources, which serve as a single source of truth for business metrics.
 While the motivation for using semantic models was sound, the tools for building and maintaining them were extremely complex, requiring very specialized and expensive resources.
 These models were managed by a small team, creating a serious bottleneck to change.
 Even more cumbersome, these models were proprietary, meaning each tool had its own model.
 Enterprises often had multiple such tools, resulting in multiple “single-sources-of-truth”.

 There is huge value in a centralized, single source of truth.
 This is the only way enterprises can be efficient, accurate and effective in their analytics.
 Centralized semantic models are a good thing.
 But they need to be built differently in 2019 and beyond to be maximally effective.
 They need to be: